Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Bureaucratic waste analysis:  The bureaucratic wastage from this technology arises from three factors.
 Firstly, it's a toy.
 People will spend more time playing with each other as it gets more abundant.
 Secondly, it's good for reinforcing understanding between people, which is mostly a good empathetic function, yet may also strengthen conspiratorial social organizations which rely on unspoken "understandings".
 This second function is tyrannical and will produce weird edge cases in society.
 Thirdly, manufacturing and distributing a product also literally requires the organizations which manufacture and distribute it, thus directly requiring the dedication of people and funds in an ongoing way.
 	10. Liberation rating:  2/5, +1 with Seat of Justice, +2 in absence of Misery
 	11. Protection rating:  3/5, +1 per three +Happiness techs (max 5/5)
+	12. Siphon quality:  3/5
-	12. Technological smoothness:  1/5  (Singular technology.)
+	13. Technological smoothness:  1/5  (Singular technology.)
-	13. Technological extremophilia:  5/5
+	14. Technological extremophilia:  5/5
-	14. Stress/Boredom:  3/5  (Eustress)
+	15. Stress/Boredom:  3/5  (Eustress)
-	15. Me-points: 0/3
+	16. Me-points: 0/3
-	16. Kind of person most protected:  People with weird emotional processing
+	17. Kind of person most protected:  People with weird emotional processing
-	17. Special categories:  Empathy Maximizer, Animal Uplift, Mind Control, Furry
+	18. Special categories:  Empathy Maximizer, Animal Uplift, Mind Control, Furry
-	18. Conversion potential:  Unknown
+	19. Conversion potential:  Unknown
 3. Panarchialization Policy
 	1. Challenge cured:  Anti-Panarchism
 	2. Challenge cure interpretation:  Panarchists are...
 VERY diverse.
 Anti-Panarchism doesn't make sense if you meet enough of them.
 Panarchialization policies involve bringing in ideas, people, and random-ass technologies from all over the galaxy to see how the whole galaxy might be able to solve local problems.